 Long Term Plan (LTP) - See 10-Year Plan, above.
 Maintenance costs - Money spent to keep the Council's assets in working condition, such as repairs and maintenance.
 Mana Whenua - Māori who have historic and territorial rights over the land.
-Mana whenua refers to iwi and hapū who have these rights in Te Awa Kairangi ki Tai, Lower Hutt.
-The tribe's history and legends are based in the lands they have occupied over generations and the land provides the sustenance for the people and to provide.
+Mana Whenua refers to iwi and hapū who have these rights in Te Awa Kairangi ki Tai Lower Hutt.
+The tribe's history and legends are based in the lands they have occupied over generations and the land enables and sustains the people, the places, and the processes of Te Ao Māori (Māori worldview).